hyprside/tibs/README.md

 # Tiago's Incredible Boot Screen (TIBS)

-**Tiago's Incredible Boot Screen (TIBS)** is a boot animation program and display manager written in Rust.
+**Tiago's Incredible Boot Screen (TIBS)** is a (🚧 Work In Progress) boot animation program and display manager written in Rust.
 Designed to replace tools like Plymouth, SDDM, and GDM, TIBS delivers a smooth, modern boot experience by rendering animations with OpenGL.

 ---